alexcoy06/Data-Science/README.md

 - **Project 1:** Tasked to analyze a dataset of movies and shows with Python and Pandas to showcase the highly rated programs from the Golden Age of television.
 - **Project 2:** The task entails analyzing a modified Instacart dataset for insights into customer shopping habits, involving data cleaning, and addressing key questions.
 - **Project 3:** Tasked to analyze 2018 data from 500 clients to determine whether the Surf or Ultimate prepaid plan generates more revenue, aiming to adjust the advertising budget accordingly.
-- **Project 4:** The task involves performing a basic data analysis of Netflix to familiarize myself with `Streamlit` and the utilization of custom `modules`.
+- **[Project 4:](https://data-science-sj64.onrender.com/)** The task involves performing a basic data analysis of Netflix to familiarize myself with `Streamlit` and the utilization of custom `modules`.
   - The Jupyter notebook for Project 4 can be found in the `notebooks` folder.
+  - Click `Project 4:` to view the created website.
 - **Project 5:** The task aimed to determine the marketing focus for the ICE online store, which sells video games globally.
 - **Project 6:** Tasked to analyze data to uncover insights that optimize ride-sharing services in Chicago by understanding passenger preferences and external factors.
   - Practiced using SQL to organize data and perform group-by operations.